prasadcm/flutter_reference/README.md

 ## How to clean all the generated files like build, coverage etc

-On the root of the project, run the `melos test` command.
+On the root of the project, run the `melos clean-all` command.

 ```sh
     $melos clean-all